Trump-Hater Tom Arnold & Pro-Trump Mark Burnett Get Into a Fight

 — Tom Arnold (@TomArnold) September 17, 2018

 The vehemently anti-Trump actor said Burnett isn’t thrilled with his new anti-Trump tv show and claims the bruise is an old bruise.
+[There is no way to date a bruise from a photo, that’s absurd.]

 Mark Burnett doesn’t seem too thrilled about my new tv show. #TheHuntForTheTrumpTapes Starts Tuesday 10:30p @VICELAND & we do a Mark Burnett/Apprentice episode the first night.
 Yes Roma, saving my country is worth it.
 Brutal bruise.
 Should’ve gone to a dr last wk when you hurt it